 Living the Dream: Sustained Innovation, Product Results

 At 3Pillar, we continually seek to attract the best product managers, user experience designers, data scientists, and software engineers.
 We look in emerging and established talent markets.
 We hire in Europe, Asia, and the Americas.
 Exceptional talent can be found far and wide.
 We find that this diversity fuels performance and helps us deliver on the promise of continuous, sustained innovation.
 We excel at bringing craftspeople together into cohesive, mission-driven, and high-performing teams.
 These teams drive results.
 They deliver business outcomes.

 With the acquisition of Tiempo, we are not only doubling down on our “shore agnostic” approach, we are doubling down on our commitment to ensure that our product teams possess all of the talents and capabilities necessary to build the modern product.
-Tomorrow’s products will be smarter and more data driven than ever and Tiempo’s investment in data engineering and science will enable us to integrate these data engineering services into our world class product development teams.
+Tomorrow’s products will be smarter and more data-driven than ever and Tiempo’s investment in data engineering and science will enable us to integrate these data engineering services into our world-class product development teams.